GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 # Scaling

 This is a single-instance version of WordPress.
-You cannot scale it.
+It is not intended to be scaled up with the current configuration.
 # Backup and restore

 ## Using WordPress plugins